apache/eventmesh-site/community/04-release.md

 $ gradle signMavenJavaPublication publish
 ```

 After the above command is executed successfully, the version to be released will be automatically uploaded to Apache's staging repository.
-All Artifacts that are deployed to the remote [maven repository](http://repository.apache.org/) will be in the staging state，visit https://repository.apache.org/#stagingRepositories ,log in with Apache's LDAP account, You will see the uploaded version, and the content of the `Repository` column is ${STAGING.REPOSITORY}.
+All Artifacts that are deployed to the remote [maven repository](http://repository.apache.org/) will be in the staging state, visit https://repository.apache.org/#stagingRepositories ,log in with Apache's LDAP account, You will see the uploaded version, and the content of the `Repository` column is ${STAGING.REPOSITORY}.
 Click `Close` to tell Nexus that the build is complete and only then will the build be usable.
 If there is a problem with the electronic signature, `Close` will fail, and you can view the failure information through `Activity`.